alchemy-fr/Phraseanet-Docs/en/User/Guide/PhraseanetMenu.rst

 .. topic:: The essential

     The *Phraseanet* menu bar allows to access the different interfaces of the application, the user account settings and some information and resources.

 Access to interfaces
 --------------------

-All the *Phraseanet* interfaces offer at the top of the window, a menu bar.
+All the *Phraseanet* interfaces offer a menu bar at the top of their windows.

 **The left part of the menu bar displays the list of the interfaces that the user can access.** Click on an application's name to launch the application in a new tab or a new window of the web navigator.

 **The sections in the menu bar depend on the users rights.**